 The College may appoint distinguished artists, writers, poets, scholars to the special faculty status of Artist/Writer/Scholar-in-Residence.
 Such appointments shall be full-time or part-time depending on the needs of the College.
 The appointments are term contracts.
 The appointment of an Artist/Writer/Scholar-in-Residence does not prejudice the academic personnel rights of any other faculty member in respect to the contractual policies of this Handbook.
 An Artist/Writer/Scholar-in-Residence does not participate in faculty meetings.

 The College may appoint on an annual basis part-time instructional assistants as needed to carry out the instruction of students within departments.
-Such persons are selected by Department Chairs for their expertise in particular areas in consultation with the Provost and Vice President for Student Development and are appointed by the Provost and Vice President for Student Development.
+Such persons are selected by Department Chairs for their expertise in particular areas in consultation with the Provost and are appointed by the Provost.
 These instructional assistants are supervised by a Ranked Faculty member who is responsible for grading of students taught by the instructional assistant.
 Since instructional assistants are not ranked members of the faculty, they do not participate in faculty meetings, nor are they eligible for tenure, or promotion into the regular faculty ranks, or sabbatical leaves.

 Instructional assistants may have parking privileges, free admission to athletic and cultural events, use of athletic facilities and Bookstore discounts.

 Summer Session faculty may be ranked or unranked.
-They are selected by the Provost and Vice President for Student Development.
+They are selected by the Provost.
 In accordance with the needs of the College summer session, faculty are offered term contracts for the teaching of specific courses.